supertestnet/utxo-dealership/README.md

 - [ ] add a "certified pre-owned" section where bitcoiners can buy and sell coinjoined utxos

+- [ ] improve the UI to look more like Nick's version

 - [ ] release it on mainnet

 # Version with a better ui